NetSuite: One System, No Limits

 It’s taking longer and longer to reconcile financials at the end of the month.
 Your sales forecasts are based more on guesswork than solid figures.
-Your business is having trouble keeping up with its order volume and customer satisfaction is faltering as a result.
-You have no idea how much inventory is in your warehouse, and it’s difficult to find out.
+Your business is having trouble keeping up with its order volume.
+Customer satisfaction is faltering as a result.
+You have no idea how much inventory is in your warehouse and it’s difficult to find out.
 If this sounds even remotely like your business, it may be time to consider an ERP system.

-Every company is unique, and there’s never one single indicator that says, “You need ERP now!”
-That being said, if these frustrations feel familiar to you, your company is probably one that would benefit from an ERP solution.
-If your team is facing some of these same issues, read on to discover five good indicators that your company is ready for ERP.
+Every company is unique.
+There’s never one single indicator that says, “You need ERP now!”
+If these frustrations feel familiar to you, your company would probably benefit from an ERP solution.
+Read on to discover five good indicators that your company is ready for ERP.

 You are suffering from software hairballs.

 Spend a few minutes thinking about how employees at your company record, track, and process information.
-Does your accounting staff use one system for receivables and payables, and your sales team use another to enter in customer orders?
-Is the process of taking those orders and getting them fulfilled and into accounting a time-draining manual process?
+Does your accounting staff use one system for receivables and payables while your sales team uses another to enter in customer orders?
+Is the process of taking those orders, getting them fulfilled and billed a time-draining, manual process?
 Do employees in your warehouse use a completely different solution to track shipping and receiving?